1,000+ Opportunities

 Find similar grantsRolling — no fixed deadline; emergency nature means response needed within 45 days.

 Emergency Grants is sponsored by Community Foundation of Southern Indiana.
-The Community Foundation of Southern Indiana offers Emergency Grants for time-sensitive requests that could not have been predicted or reasonably planned for, and a response is needed within 45 days or less.
+The Community Foundation of Southern Indiana offers Emergency Grants to assist organizations with unforeseen and time-sensitive emergency needs that require a response within 45 days or less.

 Get alerted about grants like this